henriqueholtz/Aws-Struggle/Produtcs/Storages/ebs.md

 When using Amazon EBS direct APIs for Snapshots, additional Amazon EC2 data transfer charges will apply only when you use external or cross-region data transfers.

+Amazon EBS is not a good fit for caching information on Amazon EC2 instances

 A broad range of workloads, such as relational and non-relational databases, enterprise applications, containerized applications, big data analytics engines, file systems, and media workflows are widely deployed on Amazon EBS.
 As a special case, you should note that Amazon EBS Multi-Attach enables you to attach a single Provisioned IOPS SSD (io1 or io2) volume to multiple nitro based instances that are in the same Availability Zone (AZ).

+Amazon Elastic Block Store (Amazon EBS) volumes are not encrypted, by default.
+You can configure your AWS account to enforce the encryption of the new EBS volumes and snapshot copies that you create.